 Open Access (OA) commonly refers to making research outputs freely available to everyone with an internet connection.
 Now in its tenth year, International Open Access Week invites all who engage with scholarship to share perspectives and ideas about how best to transform knowledge creation and access to be more open and inclusive.

 Please join internationally known OA advocates Heather Joseph, executive director of SPARC (Scholarly Publishing and Academic Resources Coalition), and John Willinsky, Stanford professor and founder of PKP (Public Knowledge Project), for a panel discussion on the theme selected for 2018 Open Access Week, “Designing Equitable Foundations for Open Knowledge.”

-Making our system for producing and distributing knowledge more inclusive is essential, but it also comes with new challenges.
-How do we ensure sustainable models are not exclusionary?
-What inequities might open systems recreate or reinforce?
-Whose voices are prioritized?
-When is open access to some areas of scholarship not appropriate?
-These are important conversations that will help ensure a more equitable system of open research.
+Transitioning our system for producing and distributing knowledge towards greater opennes brings many new challenges.
+How do we ensure sustainable open access models are not exclusionary or biased?
+What inequities might open knowledge systems recreate or reinforce?
+Whose voices are prioritized in determining what counts as scholarship?
+When might open access not be appropriate?
+Engagin these important conversations will help create a more equitable system of open research and scholarship.

 The panel will be moderated by Gerald Beasley, Carl A. Kroch University Librarian, Cornell University.